ttkorhonen/e3pages/docs/kb/training/workbook/7_module_deps.md

 see that it includes such a protocol file, [fug.proto](https://gitlab.esss.lu.se/epics-modules/fug/-/tree/master/fugApp/Db).

 1. Clone the e3 wrapper above, and build and install it.
-Alternatively, `e3-fug` is included in one of the groups that can be installed with `e3.bash`.

-   * Which group is it?
-   * What are the advantages of installing it as a group versus as a single module?

 2. Look through temporary build files.
 Can you see where *stream* is referenced there?
 3. How did `e3-fug` know that *StreamDevice* is a dependency?
 Hint: The